mkuklis/slidebox/README.md

 ##slidebox
-Simple Zepto plugin which turns your checkboxes into iPhone like slideboxes
+Simple Zepto plugin which turns your checkboxes into iPhone like slideboxes.

 The usage example:

     $('checkbox').slidebox({
-      change: function(el, onoff) {
+      change: function(el, checked) {
         // change callback
       },
       speed: 0.2